karnvtp/Planet-Rising/README.md

 # Enemy AI-Pathfinding Algorithm [A*]
 # By Santiphap Butrmaeklong   57070503437
 #===============================================================================
-# This script will allow you to use a pathfinder to move players or events.
 #
 # Modifications:
 # Goal location may now be inpassable, pathfinder will still reach it.